SciRepID - Scientific Publication Search

 Nurul Huda Chasanah; Ritha F. Dalimunthe; Prihatin Lumbanraja

-International Journal of Economic, Social and Development Sciences 2025 Vol. 2 (4) International Forum of Researchers and Lecturers
+International Journal of Economic, Social and Development Sciences 2025 International Forum of Researchers and Lecturers

 Employee performance is a strategic factor in the success of regional banking organizations that are oriented towards service and achieving business targets.
 However, empirical evidence at PT Bank Sumut Kantor Cabang Koordinator Medan, indicates that employee performance tends to stagnate in the "Good" category during the 2021–2024 period.
 This condition is thought to be related to career development that is not yet optimally structured, organizational commitment that has not been fully actualized in work behavior, and inadequate extrinsic motivation.
 This study aims to analyze the effect of career development and organizational commitment on employee performance through extrinsic motivation as a mediating variable.
 The study used a quantitative approach with a survey method of employees at PT Bank Sumut Kantor Cabang Koordinator Medan.
 Data were analyzed using Structural Equation Modeling.
 The results show that career development and organizational commitment influence extrinsic motivation, and extrinsic motivation plays a role in improving employee performance and mediating the relationship between variables.
 These findings strengthen the role of extrinsic motivation as an important mechanism in bridging human resource policies and employee performance in regional banking.

-International Journal of Management Science and Business 2025 Vol. 2 (4) International Forum of Researchers and Lecturers
+International Journal of Christian and Catholic Philosophy 2025 International Forum of Researchers and Lecturers

-International Journal of Management Science and Business 2025 Vol. 2 (4) International Forum of Researchers and Lecturers
+International Journal of Christian and Catholic Philosophy 2025 International Forum of Researchers and Lecturers

-International Journal of Management Science and Business 2025 Vol. 2 (4) International Forum of Researchers and Lecturers
+International Journal of Christian and Catholic Philosophy 2025 International Forum of Researchers and Lecturers

-International Journal of Management Science and Business 2025 Vol. 2 (4) International Forum of Researchers and Lecturers
+International Journal of Law and Civil Affairs 2025 International Forum of Researchers and Lecturers

-International Journal of Management Science and Business 2025 Vol. 2 (4) International Forum of Researchers and Lecturers
+International Journal of Law and Civil Affairs 2025 International Forum of Researchers and Lecturers

 Satriya Nugraha; Retno Saraswasti; Nikmah Fitriah

-International Journal of Law and Civil Affairs 2025 Vol. 2 (4) International Forum of Researchers and Lecturers
+International Journal of Law and Civil Affairs 2025 International Forum of Researchers and Lecturers

 This study examines the effectiveness of national legislative strategies in promoting corporate accountability for industrial pollution and social justice violations.
 It analyzes a comparative legal framework, focusing on laws, enforcement mechanisms, and corporate liability regimes in countries such as France, Germany, Norway, China, and Australia.
 The research evaluates how mandatory due diligence laws, judicial measures, and transparency mechanisms help hold corporations accountable for environmental impacts.
 It compares voluntary compliance models with mandatory legal frameworks, noting the limitations of voluntary agreements in driving substantial environmental changes.
 Findings show that countries with strong legal frameworks, like the EU and Australia, achieve higher corporate compliance and environmental performance, while voluntary measures struggle to produce meaningful results.
 The study emphasizes the need for stronger enforcement, higher penalties for violations, and enhanced public transparency.
 Additionally, it explores integrating environmental justice considerations, such as community participation and fair compensation, into national strategies.
 The study offers policy recommendations for improving corporate responsibility through better legislation, harmonizing laws across jurisdictions, and fostering collaboration among governments, corporations, and civil society.
 It also suggests future research directions, including examining the long-term impacts of environmental justice policies in different global contexts.

-International Journal of Law and Civil Affairs 2025 Vol. 2 (4) International Forum of Researchers and Lecturers
+International Journal of Economic, Social and Development Sciences 2025 International Forum of Researchers and Lecturers

-International Journal of Law and Civil Affairs 2025 Vol. 2 (4) International Forum of Researchers and Lecturers
+International Journal of Christian and Catholic Philosophy 2025 International Forum of Researchers and Lecturers

 Ni Kadek Ari Ayuningsih; Made Gede Wirakusuma

-International Journal of Economic, Social and Development Sciences 2025 Vol. 2 (4) International Forum of Researchers and Lecturers
+International Journal of Economic, Social and Development Sciences 2025 International Forum of Researchers and Lecturers

 This study aims to examine the relationship between Corporate Social Responsibility (CSR) disclosure and profitability with firm value.
 The research was conducted on companies in the oil, gas, and coal sub-sector listed on the Indonesia Stock Exchange (IDX) during the 2021–2024 period.
 The independent variables in this study are corporate social responsibility disclosure and profitability, while firm size is employed as a control variable.
 Firm value is proxied by Price to Book Value (PBV), whereas profitability is measured using Return on Equity (ROE).
 This study is grounded in Stakeholder Theory and Signaling Theory to explain the relationships among the variables.
 The sample was determined using purposive sampling, resulting in 29 companies.
 The data analysis techniques applied include Pearson correlation analysis and multiple linear regression to examine both the simple relationships and the effects of corporate social responsibility disclosure and profitability on firm value.
 The results indicate that corporate social responsibility disclosure has a negative relationship with firm value, while profitability shows a positive and significant relationship with firm value.